 Product manager and designer who focuses on solving complex global health problems in simple ways.

 I'm the director of product and design at the not-for-profit Resolve to Save Lives, where I spend the majority of my time on the open source project, Simple.
-Simple is used by thousands of hospitals in India, Bangladesh, and Ethiopia to manage over 800,000 patients with hypertension.
+Simple is used by thousands of hospitals in India, Bangladesh, and Ethiopia to manage over 2 million patients with hypertension and diabetes.